dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 - A relationship that holds between two resources at one time may not hold at another time.
 - RDF sources may change their state over time.
 That is, they may provide different RDF graphs at different times.
 - Some RDF sources may, however, be immutable snapshots of another RDF source, archiving its state at some point in time.

+## Working with Multiple RDF Graphs

+As RDF graphs are sets of triples, they can be combined easily, supporting the use of data from multiple sources.
+Nevertheless, it is sometimes desirable to work with multiple RDF graphs while keeping their contents separate.
+RDF datasets support this requirement.

+An RDF dataset is a collection of RDF graphs.
+All but one of these graphs have an associated IRI or blank node.
+They are called named graphs, and the IRI or blank node is called the graph name.
+The remaining graph does not have an associated IRI, and is called the default graph of the RDF dataset.

+There are many possible uses for RDF datasets.
+One such use is to hold snapshots of multiple RDF sources.